Jeff900/hh2025code/README.md

 ### Using the alternative mode
 Next to the default mode there is one alternative mode already embedded in the main loop.
 Every time the loop executes it will check the `current_mode`.
 By default the current mode is 0 and this is by default the only banana mode available/configured.
 To add a banana mode, you should edit the `banana_modes` variable.
 This is by default this list `[0]`, it only contains the default mode 0.
 Change it to `[0, 1]`, to make the alternative mode available.

-Since the code for this banana mode was already embedded it will work immediately, although the only working feature is to set the next mode (because otherwise you're not able the change the mode as soon as you).
+Since the code for this banana mode was already embedded it will work immediately, although the only working feature is to set the next mode (because otherwise you're not able the change the mode as soon as you changed it).
 Also we set up some of the basic interactions/triggers you could now code yourself.

 ### Add new alternative mode